corb555/Task-Score/README.md

 1. Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
 Set the initial value to zero for a passive agent and to 100 for an aggresive agent or any value in between.

 # Troubleshooting
-1. InventoryID must be unique for each player or agent.
 1. Behavior Designer installation - make sure you can successfully run the BD demoes.
 1. Debug info - In the Behavior Designer Inspector for the Task Score task, enable the magnifying glass on "Sc".
-This will display the realtime value of the task score on the Behavior Diagram.
+This will display the value of the task score on the Behavior Diagram.
 1. Debug info - For each script, enable DebugFlag to log debugging information.
 1. Tags - All the game objects you want to track must have a tag (weapon, player, healthpack, etc) for the distance calculator.
 Make sure the player is tagged, healthpacks are tagged, weapons are tagged.
 The weapon names must match a name listed in WeaponDict in FPSVariables.cs.
 For a pickup item, the tag MUST be applied to the item with the pickup script.**
-1. Reverse Scale - Use a Reverse Scale (negative weight) if you want a high score for a *close* distance, *weak* health etc.  **Most  items will need a reverse score and use negative weights.** Double check any items with positive weight.
+1. Reverse Scale - Use a Reverse Scale (negative weight) if you want a high score for a *close* distance, *weak* health etc.  **Most  items will use a reverse score (negative weights).** Double check any items with positive weight.
 1. Bounds - Set upper/lower bounds for scores where appropriate.
 For example, attack player should have a minimum ammo greater than zero.
 With zero ammo it will generate a very low score but that might still be the best score available.
 1. Weights - The sum of the weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.
 If you add a variable for weighting make sure it is normalized to 0.0f to 100.0f.
 1. Action - The action under a task, *MUST end up altering at least one of the scores for that task* otherwise you will get stuck running the same task.